-Herein lies the problem.
-The IRS requires your company to report on its tax return the gross amount earned, not the net amount the company was actually paid.
-Many startups, however, mistakenly report the net amount (this is the amount that downloads from your bank into your accounting system or to a spreadsheet) instead of the gross amount.
+Herein lies the problem: The IRS requires your company to report the gross amount earned on its tax return, not the net amount the company was actually paid.
+Many startups, however, mistakenly report the net amount (this is the amount that downloads from your bank into your accounting system or a spreadsheet) instead of the gross amount.
 When the IRS receives the return, it compares the total income figure stated on the return to the total amount of the gross payments reported on the 1099-K’s.
-And when the figure on the tax return is, inevitably, smaller than the total amount reported on the 1099-K’s, the IRS presumes you’ve understated your income and – you guessed it – owe more tax.
+When the figure on the tax return is, inevitably, smaller than the total amount reported on the 1099-K’s, the IRS presumes you’ve understated your income and – you guessed it – your company owes more in taxes.

 Here’s what you can do to help prevent a 1099-K tax problem for your business:

 If your company uses Stripe, Paypal, or another third-party payment service, make sure to open the account with the company’s EIN, not your SSN.
 This is a frequent occurrence and creates tons of problems when the IRS sends the owner a 1099-K instead of the company.

 Discuss your needs with us by clicking the link below.Schedule an Appointment